evertonpavan/messenger-whatsapp-bot/README.md

 - [Support via GitHub Sponsors](https://github.com/sponsors/evertonpavan)

-Give a :star: if this project helped you!
+And give a :star: if this project helped you!
 ## License

 MIT